 Just another striking splash of color...this time in red.

-There are always a lot of people on the streets near Tekka Centre.
+There are always a lot of people walking near Tekka Centre.
 The community hosts many bazaars and holy festivals here.
 In the distance you can see "Campbell Lane", which reminds me of a street where I grew up in California.
 It's basically as close as I can get to home right now, being on the other side of the world.

 Below you'll see more colorful shops and houses along Serangoon Rd.
-The streets of Little India seem to get more traffic than other places else in Singapore, though it's still nothing compared to other Asian countries.
+These streets seem to get more traffic than other places else in Singapore, though it's still nothing compared to other Asian countries.